JohnTheBlindMilkman/JJFemtoMixer/README.md

 ## Important Notes

+1. Currently this works only for identical particles.
+There are plans to extend this for non-identical.
+If you wish to add this feature submit a pull request.

-There are certain criteria which your event and pair class have to meet in order for the code to compile:
+2. There are certain criteria which your event and pair class have to meet in order for the code to compile:

     ### Event Class:
-- Has a `GetID()` function, which returns an `std::string` to know if we are not trying to mix two of the same events.
+    - Has an `operator!=` to know if we are not trying to mix two of the same events.

     ### Pair Class:
     - Has a constructor of the following signature:
     ```c++
     YourPairClass(const std::shared_ptr<YourTrackClass>&,const std::shared_ptr<YourTrackClass>&)
     ```